nicholasio/wp-central-posts-network/README.txt

 == Changelog ==

 = 1.0.5 =
-* Fixed a PHP Warning when there aren't no Posts selected to be displayed in a section
+* Fixed a PHP Warning when there aren't Posts selected to be displayed in a section
 * WordPress 4.3 compatibility